-If you are going for an operation, including minor operations and dental work, inform your doctor or dentist that you are taking this medicine.
+If you are going to have an operation, including minor surgery and dental work, inform your doctor or dentist that you are taking Ticlopidine.

-For as long as you are taking this medicine, you may need to have regular blood tests (e.g. blood cholesterol levels) to check your body's response to the medicine.
-Your doctor will advise you about how often you need to have blood tests.
+For as long as you are taking this medicine, you may need to have regular blood tests to check your body's response to the medicine.
+Regular monitoring of liver function tests and signs of bleeding (e.g. coughing or vomiting up blood) may also be needed.
+Your doctor will advise you about how often you need to have these tests.

-Ticlopidine may cause any of the following side effects: stomach upset, diarrhoea, nausea, indigestion and itchy rashes.
+Ticlopidine may cause any of the following side effects: dizziness, headache, stomach upset, diarrhoea, nausea, vomiting, indigestion, loss of appetite, and itchy rashes.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

-- medicines for epilepsy (seizures or fits) e.g. phenobarbital, phenytoin
+- medicines for epilepsy (fits or seizures) e.g. carbamazepine, phenytoin

 This list does not include all medicines that may interact with Ticlopidine.